 Get groceries.
 If you're not going with catering, purchase all your groceries and prepare food that can be easily frozen and reheated.

 Gather last-minute needs.
-Purchase any additional non-perishable food items, drinks, utensils, plates, or cups that may not be included in your catering plan.
-You can even do it all online.
+Purchase any additional non-perishable food items, drinks, utensils, plates, or cups not included in your catering plan.
 Consider if you'll need to borrow coolers for storing drinks or ice.

 Check the weather.
-If it's looking rainy or windy, create a backup plan just in case.
+If it might be rainy or windy, create a backup plan just in case.

 Related Content, Drink

 Set up.
-Pick up any rentals and set up tables, chairs, tents, etc. Put out garbage bins with extra liners in the bottom.
+Pick up any rentals and set up tables, chairs, tents, etc. Set out garbage bins with extra liners in the bottom.